Meet the team (nuclear medicine physics)

 Email Jay.Patel@uhs.nhs.uk

-• Rafael Mioduszewski
+Rafael Mioduszewski (he/him)Clinical scientist

 Rafael is currently undertaking the Scientist Training Programme (STP) specialising in imaging with ionising radiation.
 This specialisation spans both nuclear medicine physics and radiation protection, where he assists with daily tasks such as equipment testing, imaging processing and audits, to ensure compliance with regulatory requirements and best clinical practices.
 Drawing upon his experience, Rafael aspires to build a career in nuclear medicine physics and actively engage in scientific advancements, particularly within the field of molecular radiotherapy.

-Tom joined the medical physics team after completing an integrated Masters in Physics and is currently undertaking the Scientist Training Programme (STP) specialising in nuclear medicine.
-His training includes the testing of equipment, processing of images and the analysis of data to help improve the service we deliver.
-Tom has experience in scientific computing and is looking to complete a Master's project comparing software used for the quantification of single photon emission tomography (SPECT) scans measuring brain perfusion.
+Thomas Gee (he/him)Tom joined the medical physics team after completing an integrated Masters in Physics, and has recently completed the Scientist Training Programme (STP), specialising in nuclear medicine.
+His role includes testing of equipment, processing of images and analysis of data to help improve the service we deliver.
+Tom has experience in scientific computing and looks to utilise these skills in optimisation projects, making use of Python to model imaging changes, alongside phantom imaging, to assess the effect of optimisation work before implementing it clinically.